C-POWER Plant: Making Strides

 Thanks to a one of a kind rotary design: horizontal rorating cylinder, twice as much fuel gas generation can take place, when compared with standard pyrolysis technologies.
 This design (U-turn kiln and Hybrid kiln) allows for more than 80% energy recovery ratio.

 Small-scale plants can use this gas for power generation.
 In addition, the fuel gas and hydrogen can be utilized for batteries and chemical supplies.

 This technology does not produce harmful by-products like nitrogen oxide or dioxin.
 As a result, there is no treatment process needed.

-NEXCO East Japan is the first commercial plant in the country to use this technology.
+NEXCO East Japan is the first user of commercial plant in the country to use this technology.
 The hope for the future is that this technology can be used instead of incineration in developing countries.

 Waste disposal and energy production